junebloom/fae/README.md

 ...

 ## Scenes
-Scenes are simply functions that can be called by Fae to set a scene's initial state.
+Scenes are simply functions that can be called by fae to set a scene's initial state.

 A scene might look like this:
 ```javascript